 BEc.
 (Soc.
 Sci) (Hons I, Uni Medal) PhD Syd

-Elizabeth is Deputy Head of School (Research) and Scientia Associate Professor of International Political Economy in the School of Social Sciences, Faculty of Arts, Design and Architecture (ADA) at UNSW Sydney.
-She currently holds an Asia Society Australia-Korea Fellowship (2021-2022) and a UNSW Scientia Fellowship (2019-2022).
-She has previously held Visiting Fellowships at Seoul National University (as a Korea Foundation Fellow) and China Foreign Affairs University.
+Elizabeth is Deputy Head of School (Research) and Professor of International Political Economy in the School of Social Sciences, Faculty of Arts, Design and Architecture (ADA) at UNSW Sydney.
+She has previously held an Asia Society Australia-Korea Fellowship (2021-2022) and a UNSW Scientia Fellowship (2019-2022), as well as Visiting Fellowships at Seoul National University (as a Korea Foundation Fellow) and China Foreign Affairs University.

 Elizabeth's research examines the state and its strategic role in the process of national techno-industrial development, adaptation, and transformation.
 Her most significant contributions to the field examine varieties of economic statecraft, the rise and transformation of East Asia's developmental states, the state's strategic role in the clean energy shift, and the political economy of international trade and investment agreements, with a particular focus on the impact of these agreements on states' policy 'room to move'.
 She has written widely on these topics for academic and popular audiences.